Students for Justice in Palestine: BDS Forum at Brooklyn College

-On February 7, 2013, Brooklyn College's (BC) SJP chapter organized and held an open forum on the BDS movement and boycotts of Israel.
-The college's political science department co-sponsored the forum.
+On February 7, 2013, Brooklyn College's (BC) SJP chapter organized an open forum on the BDS movement and boycotts of Israel, co-sponsored by the college's political science department.
 The speakers were Judith Butler, an American philosopher who supports the BDS movement, and Omar Barghouti, a Palestinian who is one of its founders.

-The forum attracted widespread media attention.
-Among its critics were the Anti-Defamation League, Alan Dershowitz, who called it an "anti-Israel hatefest", and New York politicians, who threatened to stop funding the college if the event was held.
-But the forum took place, with around 200 people in the audience and 150 anti-BDS protestors who had gathered outside.
+The forum attracted widespread media attention, including criticism from the Anti-Defamation League; Alan Dershowitz, who called it an "anti-Israel hatefest"; and New York politicians, who said they would stop funding the college if the event was held.
+The forum took place, with around 200 people in the audience and 150 anti-BDS protesters gathered outside.

-During Butler's speech, four Jewish students of BC, Yvonne Juris, Melanie Goldberg, Ari Ziegler, and one unnamed student, were asked to leave.
+During Butler's speech, four Jewish BC students—Yvonne Juris, Melanie Goldberg, Ari Ziegler, and one unnamed student—were asked to leave.
 They had brought with them anti-BDS literature and flyers that they intended to hand out.
-According to Goldberg, the organizers of the event confronted them, demanded they hand over the papers, and asked a security guard to remove them from the event, which he did.

-This caused controversy; the organizers were accused of antisemitism because the evicted students were Jewish and of stifling free speech.
+According to Goldberg, the organizers confronted them, demanded they hand over the papers, and asked a security guard to remove them from the event.
+Subsequently, the organizers were accused of antisemitism for evicting the Jewish students, and of stifling free speech.
 Four months later, the Zionist Organization of America (ZOA) filed a legal complaint against the college, alleging anti-Jewish discrimination.
-This caused BC to launch an investigation which resulted in a 40-page report two months later, while the students that organized the event sought legal help from the Center for Constitutional Rights.
-The report stated that the eviction was not discriminatory but based on a "political viewpoint".
+As a result, BC conducted a two-month investigation and the student organizers of the event sought legal help from the Center for Constitutional Rights.
+The investigation's 40-page report found that the eviction was not discriminatory but based on a "political viewpoint".
 BC eventually settled with ZOA and President Karen Gould apologized for how the school had handled the event.